fabiobritez/tateti_from_scratch/README.md

 # tateti_from_zero
-this is an implementation of tateti from zero in c, just for fun
+this is an implementation of ta-te-ti (tic-tac-toe) inc, made from scratch just for fun

 ## game rules (ta-te-ti)